jensjepsen/mus/README.md

 ```

 ## TODO
+- [ ] Replace pydantic and jsonpickle with msgspec
 - [X] Pass additional arguments to stream calls in underlying sdk, such as num tokens, headers etc
     - [X] Max tokens
     - [X] Model